12

 Inside

-The ground floor is made for gathering.
-A large sitting room with a wood-burning stove invites relaxed evenings, while the dining room — equally spacious — features a table seating up to fourteen for celebratory meals.
-The well-equipped kitchen combines charm and practicality with its double Rangemaster oven, full-size fridge and freezer, wine fridge, dishwasher and Nespresso machine.
-A farmhouse table for eight sits beside double doors that open onto the terrace for alfresco dining.
-A long hall and separate WC/utility room complete the ground floor.
+The kitchen balances character and practicality, with a double Rangemaster oven, full-size fridge and freezer, wine fridge, dishwasher and Nespresso machine.
+A farmhouse table for eight sits beside doors opening onto the terrace, allowing for easy indoor–outdoor living.
+A long entrance hall and separate utility/WC complete the ground floor.

-A welcome hamper featuring Champagne, smoked salmon and locally sourced food awaits guests on arrival.
+A welcome hamper including Champagne and locally sourced produce is provided on arrival.

 Outside